vasani-arpit/image-qr-code-scanner/readme.md

 ## Features

-✅ No dependencies (yes. literally none.)
+✅ No node dependencies (yes. literally none.)

 ✅ Scans multiple QR in one image